Learn how to set up and manage projects in QuickBooks Online Plus and Accountant.

 Step 4: Add existing expenses to a project

-If you have existing expense transactions that you've already added to QuickBooks like bills, cheques, expenses, or purchase orders, here's how to add them to your project:
+If you have existing expense transactions that you've already added to QuickBooks, like bills, checks, expenses, or purchase orders, here's how to add them to your project:

 Step 5: Add existing timesheets to a project

-If timesheets are not billable, but you still want to add them to a project to understand your profitability, you can find and add them in the Weekly Timesheet.
+If timesheets are not billable, but you still want to add them to a project to understand your profitability, you can find and add them from the Time menu or in the Weekly Timesheet, depending on your account type.

 If you don’t see the Time menu: